drbulu/drbulu.github.io/_posts/2016-12-18-mysql-intro-part6_basic_tutorial3.md

 In the [previous post]({{ site.baseurl }}{% post_url 2016-12-16-mysql-intro-part5_basic_tutorial2 %}) of this series, we looked into summarising information about a database to enable us to subsequently utilise its contents.
 How can you use what you cannot see or understand?

 ### Aim:
-THe question of the day is how to get an idea of the size of a database?
+The question of the day is how to get an idea of the size of a database?
 Specifically, how do we efficiently get a summary of the size (rows and columns) of all tables in a database?

 ### The problem:
 Previously, we used **```SHOW TABLES```** to summarise all the _names_ of a database's tables in a single call (instruction/statement).
 However, we were only able to obtain row and column counts separately for one table at a time.
 This isn't much of a problem for very small databases, however, for large databases, this seems to be extremely tedious (and unproductive).
-The sakila database consists of 23 tables, as we discovered in our [previous exploration]({{ site.baseurl }}{% post_url 2016-12-16-mysql-intro-part5_basic_tutorial2 %}#show-a-tidy-list-of-all-the-tables-in-the-database), therefore, we need a more efficient solution!
+The sakila database consists of **23** tables, as we discovered in our [previous exploration]({{ site.baseurl }}{% post_url 2016-12-16-mysql-intro-part5_basic_tutorial2 %}#show-a-tidy-list-of-all-the-tables-in-the-database), therefore, we need a more efficient solution!

 ## Summarise all the columns